claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

     - Then you will get the same message again, and this time Flycut will be listed under Accessibility
   - !
 Sometimes a bug means the popup gets stuck in the middle of your screen
     - To get rid of it, Use Cmd + Space + Flycut to "open" the Flycut app
-    - The app won't open, but the popup will go away
+    - The app won't open, but the popup will go away when you next click on the screen

 ## Bulk rename utility for Windows